bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/StockRailLength_1m28LBnYnDFR906XGrD1gb/Documentation.md

-Length of stock rail from point of turnout blade / [m]
+Length of stock rail from point of turnout blade.